romycode/api-ts-express/readme.md

 - ESLint
 - esbuild

-See package.json to view the available scripts
+See package.json and Makefile to view the available scripts

+## Run

+To build Docker `make build`
+To run Docker `make up`, and api is availiable in `http://localhost:8080` To stop Docker `make down`
+To run test `make test`